 We manage, franchise, own and lease hotels under our portfolio of brands.
 There are no legal, regulatory, contractual, competitive, economic or other factors that limit the useful lives of these brands and, accordingly, the useful lives of these brands are considered to be indefinite.
 At the time of the Merger, our portfolio consisted of Waldorf Astoria Hotels & Resorts, Conrad Hotels & Resorts, Hilton Hotels & Resorts, DoubleTree by Hilton, Embassy Suites by Hilton, Hilton Garden Inn, Hampton by Hilton, Homewood Suites by Hilton and our timeshare brand, Hilton Grand Vacations.
 As a result of the Merger, these brands were assigned a fair value using the relief from royalty valuation approach or the excess earnings method, depending on the contract type.
-All brands that were launched post-Merger, including LXR Hotels & Resorts, Canopy by Hilton, Signia by Hilton, Curio by Hilton, Tapestry Collection by Hilton, Motto by Hilton, Tru by Hilton, Home2 Suites by Hilton and, our newest brand, Tempo by Hilton, were not assigned fair values and we do not have any intangible assets for these brands recorded in our consolidated balances sheets.
-We evaluate our indefinite lived brands intangible assets for impairment on an annual basis or at other times during the year if indicators of impairment exist.
-In any year we may elect to perform a qualitative assessment to determine whether it is more likely than not that the fair value of the brand intangible asset is less than its carrying value.
-If we cannot determine qualitatively that the fair value is not more likely than not less than its carrying value, or if we decide to bypass the qualitative assessment, we perform a quantitative analysis.
+All brands that were launched subsequent to the Merger, which include LXR Hotels & Resorts, Canopy by Hilton, Tempo by Hilton, Signia by Hilton, Curio Collection by Hilton, Tapestry Collection by Hilton, Motto by Hilton, Tru by Hilton, and Home2 Suites by Hilton, were not assigned fair values, and we do not have any intangible assets for these brands recorded in our consolidated balance sheets.
+We evaluate our indefinite-lived brands intangible assets for impairment on an annual basis or at other times during the year if indicators of impairment exist.
+At any time we may elect to perform a qualitative assessment to determine whether it is more likely than not that the fair value of the brand intangible asset is less than its carrying value, or if we decide to bypass the qualitative assessment, we perform a quantitative analysis.
 The estimated fair value is based on internal projections of expected future cash flows.
-If a brand intangible asset's estimated current fair value is less than its respective carrying value, the excess of the carrying value over the estimated fair value is recognized in other expenses in our consolidated statements of operations as an impairment loss.
+If a brand intangible asset's estimated current fair value is less than its respective carrying value, the excess of the carrying value over the estimated fair value is recognized in our consolidated statements of operations as impairment losses.